jdani007/cvm/README.md

 ```
 <br>

-Runs silent and creates a .csv file on the local filesystem.
+Runs silent and creates a CSV file on the local filesystem.
 ```
 ./cvm -cluster 192.168.0.1 -export local
 ```
 <br>

-Runs silent and creates a .csv file on the local filesystem and uploads a copy to the cloud storage bucket.
+Runs silent and creates a CSV file on the local filesystem and uploads a copy to the cloud storage bucket.
 ```
 ./cvm -cluster 192.168.0.1 -export cloud
 ```